khanovico/energy-data-analysis/README.md

 # About
 -------------
-I originally started this project a while back with a goal of taking the 2016 NYC Benchmarking Law data about building energy usage and do something interesting with it.
-After a few iterations I thought it might be interesting to see if I could predict the emission of green house gases from buildings by looking at their age, and water consumption as well as other energy consumption metrics.
-In the end the point of this project was to build and deploy a model on the cloud using a real world dataset with outliers and missing values using state of the art tools such as,
+The point of this project is to build and deploy a model on the cloud using a real world dataset with outliers and missing values using state of the art tools such as,

 * [Seaborn](http://seaborn.pydata.org/)
 * [Scikit-Learn](https://scikit-learn.org)